LayerXcom/zero-chain/README.md

 ## Status
 **WARNING: Zerochain is alpha quality software, improvements and fixes are made frequently, and documentation for technical details doesn't yet exist.**

-For now, only supported for the "confidential payment PoC".
+For now, only supported for the "confidential payment PoC" inspired by [Zether](https://crypto.stanford.edu/~buenz/papers/zether.pdf) paper.

 - Balance for each account is encrypted
 <div align="center">